jessicazhu06/Sales-Prediction-for-Germany-Drug-Stores/README.md

 ## Results
 Our final model achieved an RMSPE of 0.1995 on the test set.

+## Future Work
+- Incorporate weather data for potentially improved predictions
+- Experiment with ensemble methods combining multiple models
+- Develop a more robust approach for handling stores with zero sales on open days

 ## Repository Structure
-- `data/`: Contains the raw and processed datasets
 - `notebooks/`: Jupyter notebooks for exploratory data analysis
 - `src/`: Python scripts for data processing and modeling
 - `results/`: Output files and visualizations

+## To run this project:
+1. Download the dataset from Kaggle and place the CSV files in a `data/` directory in the root of this project.
+2. Ensure you have the required Python packages installed: pip install -r requirements.txt
+3. Run the preprocessing script: src/data_preprocessing.py
+4. Run the modeling and evaluation script: src/modeling_and_evaluation.py
+5. Alternatively, run the entire pipeline using: main.py

 ## Requirements
 See `requirements.txt` for a list of required Python packages.

-## Future Work
-- Incorporate weather data for potentially improved predictions
-- Experiment with ensemble methods combining multiple models
-- Develop a more robust approach for handling stores with zero sales on open days